solidi/algorithms/ctci/README.md

 A listing of associated key tricks to apply when dealing with solving problems.

+## General

+1. Start with conditionals first to focus on the core algorithm.

 ## Arrays

 1. Convert down to ASCII integer values for comparison.